arrowhead-tools/framework-examination-tool/README.md

 ### How to implement new test scenarios?

-A new scenario is possible to easily implement by creating a new java class within one of the following packages and annotated with `@Copmonent`.
+A new scenario is possible to easily implement by creating a new java class within one of the following packages and annotated with `@Component`.
 * eu.arrowhead.tool.examination.use_case.system_operator
 * eu.arrowhead.tool.examination.use_case.application_system